kartikey-kawadkar24/kartikey-kawadkar24/README.md

 - 👋 Hi, I’m @kartikey-kawadkar24
 - 👀 I’m interested in Machine Learning, Deep Learning and Computer Vision.
 - 🌱 I’m currently learning Computer Vision.
-- 💞️ I’m looking to collaborate on projects done on AI.
+- 💞️ I’m looking to collaborate on projects done using AI.
 - 📫 How to reach me <kartikeyakawadkar@gmail.com>

 <!---